yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > > 3.
 Yes, there are differences.
 It's a different set of primers.
 The reason for this very different result are the settings of the parameters.
 In the last run, we let VarVamp run with the default settings for the tiled flavor.
 Check out the analysis/varvamp log file of both, the one on the github website and your own produced.
 > > 4.
 Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer.
 > >
 > {: .solution}
 >
 {: .question}

-## Advanced approach considering off-target sites
-In out last step, imagine we have a sample to examine, which was taken from virus infected human tissue.
-We want to be sure, that we are not amplifing any other related enterovirus genome sequences with our polio gene material in our analysis.
-How do we get to be sure, we specificly build primers for our viral genome of interest?

-With VarVAMP, it is possible to insert a BLAST database as an off-target reference.
-We can use the *NCBI BLAST makeblastdb* ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of entereroviruses and use it as a reference.
-Now we can compare it with the MSA and avoid designing primers for possible similar genome regions of other organisms.
-An application example would be primer design for NGS to identify related viral genomes in a human sample.

-The following steps are:

-1. Upload the enterovirus genome data into Galaxy.

-2. Create a enterovirus genome database with ncbi makeblastdb.

-3. Use the builded BLAST database with VarVAMP to check amplicon primer candidates against.

-> <hands-on-title>Get the whole genome sequences of enterovirus</hands-on-title>
-> 1. Get the genome sequence fasta files from
->
->    ```
->
->    ```
->
-> 2. Upload it to Galaxy as a dataset of type `fasta`.
->
->    {% snippet faqs/galaxy/datasets_import_via_link.md format="fasta" %}
->
-> 3. Rename the dataset (optional)
->
->    {% snippet faqs/galaxy/datasets_rename.md name="Enterovirus genome sequences" %}
->
-{: .hands_on}

-Now that we got our data, we can start the analysis by providing the data to NCBI makeblastdb to create a database.
-This will give us the possibility to detect off-target hits with varVAMP.

-> <hands-on-title>BLAST enterovirus genome database and primer design of all Polio viruses (1-3)</hands-on-title>
->
-> 1. {% tool [NCBI BLAST+ makeblastdb](toolshed.g2.bx.psu.edu/repos/devteam/ncbi_blast_plus/ncbi_makeblastdb/2.14.1+galaxy2) %} with the following parameters:
->    - *"Molecule type of input"*: `nucleotide`
->        - {% icon param-repeat %} **Select Input**
->            - *"Input is a"*: `Dataset in history`
->            - *"FASTA input"*: `Enterovirus genome sequences`
->    - *"Title for BLAST database"*: `Enterovirus genome db`
->
-> 3. Rename the dataset
->
->    {% snippet faqs/galaxy/datasets_rename.md name="Enterovirus genome db" %}
-> 2. {% tool [varVAMP](toolshed.g2.bx.psu.edu/repos/iuc/varvamp/varvamp/1.1.2+galaxy0) %} with the following parameters:
->    - {% icon param-file %} *"Multiple alignment of viral sequences"*: the `Polio 1-3 alignment` uploaded before
->    - *"What kind of primers would you like to design? (varvamp mode)"*: `Tiled primer scheme for whole-genome sequencing (tiled)`
->        - *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify values of both`
->        - *"Avoid amplicons with off-target primer products?"*: `Yes`
->           - *"BLAST database"*: the output of **NCBI makeblastdb** `Enterovirus genome db`
->           - *"Customize BLAST Settings?"*: `No, use VarVAMP default settings`
->
-{: .hands_on}

-We have generated primers for the three polio viruses and we can be certain, that these are able to amplify amplicons, which are different to the provided viral genome sequences we used as a reference.

-Last but not least, we have some questions for you prepared:

-> <question-title></question-title>
->
-> 1. What was the goal of the analysis with the additional BLAST database?
-> 2. Consider other use cases for a blast database as off-target elimination!
-> 3. Differ the results in comparison to the first tiled primer design?
-> 4. What is the advantage of our result?
->
-> > <solution-title></solution-title>
-> >
-> > 1.
-To eliminate possible off-targets in sequences, which we can find in the BLAST database.
-> > 2.
-If you want to prepare primers to amplify specific viral genome sequences of samples of various origins e.g. wastewater or animal blood samples for surveillance.
-Another application could be the qPCR primer design for real-time detection of polio genome sequences in blood samples.
-> > 3.
-The fourth primer differs.
-It now codes for a slight smaller amplicon.
-Additionally to the primer details output, you can look up the amplicons in a nice graphical view in the output called *Amplicon design overview plot*.
-> > 4.
-Now we can be certain, if we get to analyze e.g. a wastewater sample, to amplify only Polio 1-3 viral genome sequences with these designed primers.
-> {: .solution}
->
-{: .question}